Vice President, Sustainability and Environmental Affairs

 He also has multi jurisdictional regulatory experience, including preparing EIS documents under NEPA, and ahs served as an expert witness.
 Mr. Hamilton’s technical skills include numerical modeling, field data collection, and technical writing/editing.
 He is responsible for developing technical approaches to complex projects, and for ensuring the technical teams within Woods Hole Group proceed in a logical manner aimed at producing high quality work products.
 Recent types of projects in which Mr. Hamilton has participating are related to salt marsh restoration, environmental sampling and testing, dredged material management, and environmental resource impact assessment and management planning.

-Tricia is a Senior Vice President and Board Member at Sanborn, Head & Associates, Inc., a firm specializing in environmental and geotechnical engineering, with offices throughout New England and beyond.
-Tricia leads Sanborn Head’s Developer Client Service Area, a group which provides services to the greater Boston real estate development market.
-With 18 years in the industry, Tricia has focused on evaluation of business environmental risk in support of real estate negotiations in the development industry, as well as investigating and remediating contamination for industrial clients.
+Tricia is a Senior Vice President and former Board Member at Sanborn, Head & Associates, Inc., a firm specializing in environmental and geotechnical engineering, with offices throughout New England and beyond.
+Tricia leads Sanborn Head’s Developer Client Service Area, a group which provides services to the greater Boston, northern New England, and greater Philadelphia real estate development markets.
+With 21 years in the industry, Tricia has focused on evaluation of business environmental risk in support of real estate negotiations in the development industry, as well as investigating and remediating contamination for industrial clients.
 Her key areas of practice include hydrogeologic and environmental investigations, remedial system design and implementation, and environmental due diligence.

 Tricia is a Massachusetts Licensed Site Professional (LSP), a Massachusetts Professional Engineer (P.E.) and a Connecticut Licensed Environmental Professional (LEP).
 Tricia’s strong technical background and understanding of environmental issues complements her working knowledge of regulations governing hazardous waste site cleanup activities, including the Massachusetts Contingency Plan and Connecticut Remediation Standard Regulations.